-Mr. Weinstock has served as the Company's Senior Vice President, Secretary and General Counsel since October 2014.
+Mr. Weinstock, age 63, has served as the Company's Senior Vice President, Secretary and General Counsel since October 2014.
 Prior to his promotion, Mr. Weinstock served as the Company's Chief Compliance Officer.
-Before joining National Oliwell Varco in October 3013, he practiced law at Locke Lord, LLP in Texas for 29 years counseling corporate boards and independent directors regarding governance, securities and compliance matters.
-While practicing with Locke Lord, Mr. Weinstock worked on behalf of National Oliwell Varco on a variety of matters.
+Before joining the Company in October 2013, he practiced law at Locke Lord, LLP in Texas for 29 years counseling corporate boards and independent directors regarding governance, securities and compliance matters.
+While practicing with Locke Lord, Mr. Weinstock worked on behalf of the Company on a variety of matters.
 Mr. Weinstock holds a Bachelor of Arts from the State University of New York and a J.D. from Vanderbilt Law School.